moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

 <https://www.arduino.cc/en/Guide/Environment>`_

-The Circuit Components
+The Kit Components
 ======================

-The circuit requires:
+Check the kit that you received and make sure that it has below components Our final circuit requires:

 -  an LED
 -  a photocell (photoresistor, light-dependent resistor)